Daunting Tale of Worsening Water Scarcity in the Indian Subcontinent

 Amla Ruia – A Mumbai-based social activist, Ruia has transformed many lives in over 100 villages in Rajasthan by using traditional water harvesting techniques and building check dams.

-Taking Inspiration from the Past
+Taking Inspiration from our Ancestors

 Talking about water conservation and merely starting campaigns is not enough to break the water scarcity spell in India.
 The history has so much to offer in every aspect and water conservation is no exception.
 The waterwork systems built during Mughal Empire were very efficient.